kparc/kcc/README.md

 Mainline native builds of 𝒌 runtime are available for downloads for `Linux` and `macOS` on `x86_64`. `Apple M1`, `Graviton2` and `RISC-V` builds are available upon request.

-In case your system is not yet supported, or you do not wish to install native software at this time, you are welcome to use a **WASM32** build of 𝒌 instead, which is highly performant and is available for all major browsers, both desktop and mobile:
+In case your system is not yet supported, or you do not wish to install any software at this time, you are welcome to use a **WASM32** build of 𝒌 instead, which is highly performant and is available for all major browsers, both desktop and mobile:

 https://kparc.io/k